amitpatyal/Driver-Drowsiness/README.md

 **Files Details :-**

-	Now we are going to build the applection using Python but first, let us see the file structure and the type of files we will be creating:
+	Now we are going to build the application using Python but first, let us see the file structure and the type of files we will be creating:

 	haar_cascade_files :- This folder has all of the haar cascade files. model :- The models folder contains pre-trained convolutional neural networks model. alarm.wav :- This is a audio.which is played when the person is feeling drowsy. main.ipynb :- This main file of  project.
 To start the detection procedure, we have to run this file.

-**Here are the 5 steps to create a chatbot in Python from scratch :-**
+**Here are the 5 steps to create a application in Python from scratch :-**

 	Take image as input from a camera.
 	Detect the face in the image and create a Region of Interest (ROI).